Nattt0101/Assignment1/README.md

 In the still life album page, there is a gallery showcase where you can navigate throught the pictures through clicking on the arrows of the pictures itself! below the photos are the titles, which change with each photo.

 <em>Tour<em>

 Contact form:
 Go to the "Tour" page
 Scroll below and you'll see 2 forms, one for sending a message to the band(to ask questions or communicate with their idols) and one for sending a request to book the band.
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.

-This webpage only works for one server unfortunately :(

-i had many issues when trying to make the webpage viewable on mobile phones and didnt have enough time to figure out a solution.

 <h1>Credits</h1>
 The information of the band and the albums were all copied from the Wikipedia